erikfig/laravel-multi-tenancy/README.md

 ## Helper

-If in any momemt you need the actual sub domain, use:
+If in any momemt you need the current sub domain, use:

 ```
 get_subdomain();